Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Discussion

-In conclusion, we used THz STM to study coherent phonon excitations in 2H-\ch{MoTe2} with atomic-scale resolution.
-Time-resolved measurements revealed two distinct phonon modes whose relative excitation strength varies locally, depending on the presence of defects.
-This variation is attributed to defect-induced band bending and dipole moments, which modulate the efficiency for coupling to in-plane and out-of-plane vibrational modes while leaving their frequency unchanged within our resolution.
+We used THz STM to study coherent phonon excitations in 2H-\ch{MoTe2} with atomic-scale resolution.
+Time-resolved measurements revealed two distinct phonon modes whose relative excitation strength varies with bias voltage, but most notably locally in the presence of defects.
+This variation is attributed to tip-induced band bending and transient charging of defect states, which modulate the efficiency for coupling to in-plane and out-of-plane vibrational modes while leaving their frequency unchanged within our resolution.

 Our results demonstrate that the local atomic structure influences coherent lattice dynamics and suggest that selective phonon excitation via local field engineering could offer a route to control material properties at the nanoscale.